zakelaskar/MATH-CSCI485_Spring25_Zakir_Elaskar/Assignment_2/readme.md

 •	Visualize PCA results with scatter plots.

-3. t-SNE Analysis
+3. t-SNE Analysis:

 •	Apply t-SNE for 2D representation.

 •	Compare t-SNE with PCA in terms of clustering and interpretability.

-4. Results & Discussion
+4. Results & Discussion:

 •	Discuss the trade-offs between PCA and t-SNE.